ErikHeeres/nlextract_docker/README.md

 ```

 ## Set configfile
 Change configfile in NLExtract code.
-This file is located in:
+This file is located at:
 > /nlextract-1.4.0/bag/extract.conf

 MacOS example: